E15dev/XeTracker/readme.md

 # other
 list commands by executing `/help` in editor<br>
-if you test dev commands (that arent listed in tx.cmds) you need to put "." before command<br>
+if you test dev commands (that arent listed in tx.cmds) you need to put "." before command name<br>

 # playing
-to play you need player and soundgen: `./player.py [your projectname].xetrp | src/soundgen`<br>
+to play project you made you just need to use player from src, `src/player [projectname].xetrproj`<br>
-player is to read data from project file and output as text<br>
-soundgen is to get from this text info like volume and frequency, and convert it to real sound<br>